 1. Black Beans – My freezer is always stocked with at least a few containers of black beans made from scratch.
-I just pull them out of the freezer, run warm water over them to thaw, and they’re ready for topping baked potatoes, making a bean salad, adding to tacos, burritos, salads, chili, or pizza.
+I just pull them out of the freezer and run warm water over them to thaw.
+Then they’re ready for a bean and rice bowl, taco salad, adding to puffy tacos, burritos, salads, chili, or a platter of nachos.

 2. Chickpeas – Endlessly useful chickpeas are my favorite bean.
-I could easily eat them for breakfast, lunch, dinner, and even snacks!
-Loaded with protein and iron, these legumes can be used in hummus, tacos, falafel, salads, and wraps.
+I could easily eat them for breakfast, lunch, dinner, and even as a snack!
+Loaded with protein and iron, these legumes can be used in hummus, falafel, salads, and wraps.

 3. Lentils – Lentils are such a quick and easy protein-packed pantry option.
 Unlike their beany brethren, they don’t have to be soaked before using.
 They’re a good source of fiber and iron, and I’m crazy about their earthy flavor with almost metallic undertones.
 I’m happiest with a big pile of them stirred with stone-ground mustard (later on the list) or in a filling bowl of soup with collard greens.

 4. Barley – While I enjoy brown rice as much as the next person, hearty barley is a grain with serious chewing power.
 I love it anywhere I’d use rice, as a side, in soup, or as a main course like in paella.